sharetribe/flex-docs/src/docs/howto-users-and-authentication/setup-oidc-proxy/index.md

 [currentUser resource](https://www.sharetribe.com/api-reference/marketplace.html#currentuser-identity-provider)
 in the Flex API.

-If the intention is to use the FTW to proxy login to multiple services, it's advised to create a distinct identity provider for each, and name them so that the ID indicates what is the actual service providing the authentication.
-In LinkedIn's case the IdP name could be "FTW LinkedIn" or "FTW LinkedIn Proxy".
+If the intention is to use the Sharetribe Web Template to proxy login to multiple services, it's advised to create a distinct identity provider for each, and name them so that the ID indicates what is the actual service providing the authentication.
+In LinkedIn's case the IdP name could be "Template LinkedIn" or "Template LinkedIn Proxy".

 ### Identity provider URL